 Main Street Name Use Policy

 MEMBERSHIP IN THE NATIONAL MAIN STREET NETWORK® DOES NOT ENTITLE AN ORGANIZATION TO USE THE NAME "MAIN STREET."
-FOR FURTHER INFORMATION ON THE NATIONAL TRUST MAIN STREET CENTER'S NAME USE POLICY SEE BELOW.
+FOR FURTHER INFORMATION ON THE NATIONAL MAIN STREET CENTER'S NAME USE POLICY SEE BELOW.

 Policy on the Use of the Name "Main Street"